Models, Architectures, Perspectives (MAPs)

 As far as system engineering is concerned, modeling languages have two main purposes: (1) describe what is expected from the system under consideration, and (2) specify how it should be built.
 Clearly, the former belongs to the business perspective and must be expressed with its specific words, while the latter can use some “unified” language common to system designers.

 The Unified Modeling Language (UML) is the outcome of the collaboration between James Rumbaugh with his Object-modelling technique (OMT), Grady Booch, with his eponymous method, and Ivar Jacobson, creator of the object-oriented software engineering (OOSE) method.

-Languages are useless without pragmatics which, for modeling ones means some methodology defining what is to be modelled, how, by who, and when.
-Like pragmatics, methods are diverse, each bringing it’s own priorities and background, be it modeling concepts (e.g OOA/D), procedures (e.g RUP), or collaboration agile principles (e.g Scrum).
-As it happens, none deals explicitly with the pivotal challenges of the modeling process, namely: perspective (what is modelled), and concern (who’s purpose).
+Languages are useless without pragmatics which, for modeling ones means some methodology defining what is to be modeled, how, by who, and when.
+Like pragmatics, methods are diverse, each bringing its own priorities and background, be it modeling concepts (e.g OOA/D), procedures (e.g RUP), or collaboration agile principles (e.g Scrum).
+As it happens, none deals explicitly with the pivotal challenges of the modeling process, namely: perspective (what is modeled), and concern (whose purpose).

 Models, Architectures, Perspectives (MAPs)

 Caminao maps are built from models, architectures, and perspectives: